Hodder & Stoughton: 21st century

 In 2002 Hodder Headline Ltd acquired John Murray and two years later Hodder Headline was bought by Hachette Livre, which already owned British publishers Orion and Octopus.
 When Hachette also acquired Time Warner Book Group (now Little, Brown) it became the UK’s lead publisher.
 The Hodder & Stoughton fiction list is now home to John Connolly, Jeffery Deaver, John Grisham, Sophie Hannah, Stephen King, Jodi Picoult, Peter Robinson and Robyn Young.
 The 2009 publication of David Nicholls’ One Day heralded another international success.
 David wrote the screenplay for the 2011 film adaptation, directed by Lone Scherfig and the book has sold more than two million copies worldwide.

 On 7 July 2010 they released Stephen King's Under the Dome with four cover versions.

-In 2011, Jeffery Deaver continued the James Bond literary franchise with his 007 novel Carte Blanche.
+In 2012, Hodder Education sold its medical and higher education lines, including the remainder of Arnold, to Taylor & Francis.

 In 2014, Hodder acquired the independent publisher Quercus.

-Non-fiction and imprints

-The non-fiction list covers many areas including biography, memoir, sport, humour, health, cookery and lifestyle.
-Notable publications of recent years include James Bowen's A Street Cat named Bob" & its Second Book "the World According to Bob" and its Third Book in the works, Michael Parkinson’s Parky, Michael Caine’s The Elephant to Hollywood, Peter Kay's The Book That’s More Than Just a Book-Book and Lady Gaga’s first official book Gaga in 2011.

-Sceptre continues to add to its literary heritage, publishing authors such as Melvyn Bragg, Chris Cleave, author of The Other Hand, Jill Dawson, Siri Hustvedt, Thomas Keneally, Andrew Miller and David Mitchell.
-In 2010 Hodder & Stoughton launched the lifestyle imprint Saltyard and brought Coronet back into use.

-In 2011, Hodder and Stoughton launched the imprints Two Roads Books and Mulholland Books.

-Hodder Faith is the UK's leading Christian publisher, home to authors Philip Yancey, Joyce Meyer and R. T. Kendall, among others.
-They continue to publish the NIV Bible in its various formats and to break new ground with books like Wm.
-Paul Young’s The Shack (2008).

-Flipback

-In 2011, Hodder launched a wholly new print format for books, the flipback.
-Printed on Bible paper, and designed to replicate the traditional print reading experience in an edition not much bigger than an iPhone.
+In December 2023, Hodder & Stoughton revealed its new logo, featuring a stoat, reflecting the pronunciation of Stoughton's name.